BaoYiLeeby/assessment-CDN/README.md

 ### Steps to Run
 To run the project in your device, download the repository for both API and web interface.

-First, open terminal in your Visual Studio editor and execute run the API to connect to the local database.
+First, open terminal in your Visual Studio editor and execute run the API to connect to the local SQL database.

 Then, open terminal in your editor and run command *npm start*.

 ### Project Status
 (Sorry to tell that, incompleted) Lots of rooms for improvement

+- Database: Instead of MSSQL, it is currently set to connected to the local SQL database.
-- The database(backend) is not connected to the web interface(frontend).
+- The database and API(backend) is not connected to the web interface(frontend).
+- In the web interface, update feature is currently unavailable.
+- No route (1-webpage view)

 ### Improvements

+- Connect to MSSQL database
-- Connect database with web interface in ReactJS
+- Connect database and API with web interface in ReactJS

 ### Features that can be added

+- Provide the update feature for users in the web interface
+- Functionality that allows users to route to respective webpage sections

 ## (For Developer)
 ### Install Prerequisites